FissoreD/CryptatorApp/README.md

 Note that in the **easy** mode, invalid affectations will appear in red and that the pencil avoid to enter already used numbers.

-When the game is finished, a congratulation popup is triggered.
+When the game is finished, a congratulation popup is triggered, proposing you to pass to the following level.

 ## Generate a cryptarithm